Public spaces make safe, vibrant and connected communities.

-With the first round of the Healthy Communities Initiative coming to a close, community foundations have been able to provide local leadership in a pan-Canadian initiative to create safer, more vibrant and inclusive communities.
+Through the Healthy Communities Initiative, community foundations have been able to provide local leadership in a pan-Canadian initiative to create safer, more vibrant and inclusive communities.
 Community foundations have been working alongside our partners who are experts in building vibrant, equitable and livable public space.
-The Healthy Communities Initiative partners include the Canadian Urban Institute, 880 Cities, Park People, Vivre en Ville, MaRS, Canadian CED Network, ICLEI, the Network for the Advancement of Black Communities and the National Association of Friendship Centres.
+The partners include: the Canadian Urban Institute, 880 Cities, Park People, Vivre en Ville, MaRS, Canadian CED Network, ICLEI, the Network for the Advancement of Black Communities and the National Association of Friendship Centres.

-Our Golden Horseshoe Hub are supporting projects that will create safe and vibrant public spaces, improve mobility options and provide innovative digital solutions to connect people and improve health.
+Our Golden Horseshoe Hub have supported projects that will create safe and vibrant public spaces, improve mobility options and provide innovative digital solutions to connect people and improve health.

 Golden Horseshoe Hub